kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 ### Output Sample
 Everytime when someone executes the code, the code pushes the output to the respective columns in the database and prints the contents in the json format

-Donwload the DB Browser from [here](https://sqlitebrowser.org/dl/) for viewing the results
+Download the DB Browser from [here](https://sqlitebrowser.org/dl/) for viewing the results

+Screen Shot 2019-11-30 at 1.22.17 AM

 ## Information Extraction Details